JulioJu/medicalCentre/README.md

                     * https://github.com/Automattic/mongoose/issues/2129
                     * https://github.com/DefinitelyTyped/DefinitelyTyped/blob/510f81374c99b2b985400faa92af10444c3b8127/types/mongodb/index.d.ts#L212,L228
                     * https://github.com/matteodelabre/mongoose-beautiful-unique-validation
+                        * Not very maintained
+                    * Note: when there are several unique duplicated values in a document, the error message 11000 give a message. only for only one.
+It's a very very very bad thing.
+                    * Big warning, my Regex to extract is:
+                        `/index:\s(_?[a-z0-9]+).*"/i`
+                        It matches alphanumerics key that
+                        could also optionally is leading by an underscore.
+                        Big big warning: doesn't match Unicode key.
         * If HTTP Code 502: error that is not Validation Error (mongo server shutdown for instance)
     * IAbstract